zaripych/dynamic-cloud-dns/README.md

 ## Want your own dynamic DNS?

+1. Note that spinning up your own Dynamic DNS incurs payment to Google Cloud Platform.
+Though it should be negligable (e.g. around ~0.5 USD a month) - check pricing on GCP.

+1. To understand what kind of resources are going to be created on GCP, have a look at `./infra/index.ts`.

 1. Login to GCP and [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 Remember your project id as you will need it later.

 1. [Create Cloud DNS zone](https://cloud.google.com/dns/docs/zones).
 Remember your zone id as you will need it later.

 1. If you have Docker installed and familiar with it, you can use bash shell aliases below in your `.zshrc` or `.bashrc` files.
 Otherwise, install Pulimi CLI and GCloud as documented: [pulumi](https://www.pulumi.com/docs/get-started/gcp/) and [gcloud](https://cloud.google.com/sdk/gcloud/).
 ```
 gcloud() {
   CMD="gcloud $@"